Viktor Sobolev (politician)

-Viktor Sobolev (Виктор Иванович Соболев; born 23 February 1950, Kalinino, Krasnodar Krai) is a Russian political and military figure, and a deputy of the 8th State Duma.
+Viktor Ivanovich Sobolev (Виктор Иванович Соболев; born 23 February 1950, Kalinino, Krasnodar Krai) is a Russian political and military figure, and a deputy of the 8th State Duma.

+Military career (1981–2011)

 After graduating from the Baku Higher Combined Arms Command School, Sobolev was assigned to serve in Chernivtsi in the Carpathian Military District.
 In 1981, after graduating from the Frunze Military Academy, he served in the Far Eastern Military District.
 Later Sobolev was appointed the commander of the 129th Guards Rifle Division.

 In 2000, he was sent to the Siberian Military District as deputy commander of the 41st Combined Arms Army.
 In 2003, he headed the 58th Combined Arms Army.

-Three years later, Viktor Ivanovich received a new position as a chief military adviser in India.
+In 2006 Sobolev was posted as a chief military adviser in India.

+Political career (2011–present)

-In 2011, he joined the Communist Party of the Russian Federation.
-Since September 2021, he has served as deputy of the 8th State Duma.
+In 2011 he joined the Communist Party of the Russian Federation.

+In September 2021 he was elected deputy of the 8th State Duma.

+Sanctions

+Sobolev was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.